DinoChiesa/salted/README.md

 ```

+If you omit the `-passphrase`  option, you will be prompted at the terminal.

 ## Details

-This class uses secretbox for the storage.
+This tool uses [secretbox](https://pkg.go.dev/golang.org/x/crypto/nacl/secretbox) for the storage.
+Secretbox uses XSalsa20 and Poly1305 to encrypt and authenticate messages with secret-key cryptography.

-It generates keys from passphrases using Argon2id.
+The tool generates secret keys from passphrases using Argon2id via the [argon2](https://pkg.go.dev/golang.org/x/crypto/argon2#pkg-overview) package, which implements Argon2 as described in [IETF RFC 9106](https://datatracker.ietf.org/doc/html/rfc9106).

 When encrypting:

 * It encrypts in ~4k blocks, and adds a header and footer block to the encrypted output file .
 * It randomly generates a nonce base for each file, and a salt for generating keys
-* it uses one generated key for encryption, and another for hmac-sha256
+* it uses one generated key for encryption, and another for HMAC-SHA256
 * encrypts each block with a sequentially incremented nonce
-* sums the encrypted text into the hmac
+* sums the encrypted text into the HMAC
-* the final Hmac sha256 is stored in the footer
+* the final HMAC SHA256 is stored in the footer

 When decrypting: